optimizely/scribe/content/stories/bigstock.md

 [[intro]]

-Since “falling in love with Optimizely”, Boris Masis, a product manager at Bigstock says that testing now has a significant impact on their product rollout strategy.

 As a stock image website, Bigstock aims to provide an intuitive and fluid experience for finding appropriate images of all types.
 Every potential customer’s experience typically begins with a search.
 The easier it is to find the right image, the better Bigstock’s bottom line and customer happiness.

 [[/]]

+Boris Masis, a product manager at Bigstock, uses testing to guide Bigstock's product rollout strategy.
+Running controlled experiments with Optimizely helps to determine whether product improvements and new features are making a measurable impact on the users' experience.

-How can Bigstock improve the search experience for users to rapidly find the image they are looking for?
+When it came time to revamp Bigstock's website search functionality, Boris and his team asked: How can Bigstock improve the search experience for users to rapidly find the image they are looking for?

 ## Hypothesis

 The success of an image search on Bigstock depends on the search term and the search algorithm.
 Since the method a visitor uses to arrive at the perfect image is subjective, Bigstock examined the search algorithm, a static code that controls the results a user sees.
 They thought trying a different search algorithm might improve overall user experience and lead to more downloaded images.

-{% include "blockquote.html"
-  {
-    size: 'half',
-    quote: 'We try to run every large project through A/B testing before we call it done to make sure it’s actually helping.',
-    attribution: 'Boris Masis, Product Manager, Bigstock' }
-%}

 ## The Test